ocaml-ppx/ocamlformat/README.md

 speed up code review by focusing on the important parts.

 OCamlFormat is probably what you are after!
-OCamlFormat is a tool to format OCaml code.

 OCamlFormat works by parsing then outputting again the same OCaml source file in a consistent style.